SAP/fosstars-rating-core/docs/oss_security_rating.md

     1. If a project uses OWASP Enterprise Security API (ESAPI).
     1. If a project uses OWASP Java HTML Sanitizer.
     1. If a project uses OWASP Java Encoder.
+    1. If and how a project uses OWASP Dependency Check.
 1.  **Project activity score** based on the following features:
     1. Number of commits last three months.
     1. Number of contributors last three months.